This post may contain affiliate links (read more)

-You might also enjoy…Postage Options – Ebay for Beginners > > I have a large basket which contains all the things I find useful for ebay and use on a regular basis: > > Spare Ink Cartridges
+You might also enjoy…Postage Options – Ebay for Beginners

+I have an ebay area which contains all the things I find useful for ebay and use on a regular basis:

+Spare Ink Cartridges

 Having these items all together speeds up the posting process and allows you to see when you’re running low on something so you can restock.